jmpalacio/basic-algorithms/README.md

-# basic-algorithms
+# Basic algorithms

-Basic algorithms that may be useful for programming competitions
+Different algorithms implemented in C++ that may be useful for programming competitions